 Why Password Protect a Wix Page?

-Your Wix website can serve many purposes - from showcasing your portfolio to sharing confidential information with a select audience.
+Your Wix website can serve many purposes, from showcasing your portfolio to sharing confidential information with a select audience.
 Wix password protection gives you granular control over who sees what on your site.
-Whether you're hosting sensitive information, restricting access to specific users, or keeping a page out of search results, it's a practical built-in tool for Wix page access control.
+Whether you are hosting sensitive information, restricting access to specific users, or keeping a page out of search results, it is a practical built-in tool for Wix page access control.

 Here are specific reasons why you might choose to password protect a Wix page: